BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 can often be solved quickly and easily in another.
 If you can combine the use of languages, you can create your product much more quickly and cheaply.

 The most straightforward use of this idea is the *Interpreter* design pattern, which adds an interpreted language to your program to allow the end user to easily customize a solution.
+If the application user needs greater run time flexibility, for example to create scripts describing the desired behavior of the system, you can use the *Interpreter* by creating and embedding a language interpreter into your program.

-In Java, the easiest and most powerful way to do this is with *Jython* [#]_, an implementation of the Python language in pure Java byte codes.
+In Java, the easiest and most powerful way to do this is with *Jython* [#]_, an implementation of Python in pure Java byte codes.
+As you will see, this brings together the benefits of both worlds.

 *Interpreter* solves a particular problem - that of creating a scripting language for the user.
 But sometimes it's just easier and faster to temporarily step into another language to solve a particular aspect of your problem.
 You're not creating an interpreter, you're just writing some code in another language.
 Again, Jython is a good example of this, but CORBA also allows you to cross language boundaries.

 Interpreter Motivation
 =======================================================================

-If the application user needs greater run time flexibility, for example to create scripts describing the desired behavior of the system, you can use the *Interpreter* design pattern.
-Here, you create and embed a language interpreter into your program.

 Remember that each design pattern allows one or more factors to change, so it's important to first be aware of which factor is changing.
 Sometimes the end users